AtomSDK/atomsdk-demo-android/README.md

 ```

 ### Connection with Smart Connect
 If you want us to connect your user with what's best for him, you can now do it using SmartConnect feature.
-Atom has introduced an enum list of feature a.k.a Tags you want to apply over those smart connections which can be found under Atom.Core.Enums.SmartConnectTag namespace.
+Atom has introduced an enum list of feature a.k.a Tags you want to apply over those smart connections which can be found under com.atom.core.models.SmartConnectTag package.
 An example usage of SmartConnect is depicted below.
 ```
 List<SmartConnectTag> smartConnectTags = new ArrayList<>();
 smartConnectTags.add(SmartConnectTag.FILE_SHARING);